Aldea, Sulim 10, 00612

 She lifted her head.
 “Yes, I… I can move.”

 “You can.
 I should let you know that you are being closely monitored and that any action on your part which seems violent or dangerous will cause you to self-destruct.
 Tampering with the skin on your back, near your brain core, will likewise cause you to self- destruct.
-It mechanism is a small explosive charge.
+The mechanism is a small explosive charge.
 Don’t bother trying to find it with internals.”

 She did anyway, at least superficially, before giving in and deciding that she would take his word for it.
 There was some pronounced recent work on her back.
 Sensors were picking up the scent of glue there, indicating either that she was on fire or that work had been done there in the last few hours.
 There was no heat signature so she obviously wasn’t on fire.